7 Tips for Hotels during COVID-19: How to Manage Your Online Reputation During a Crisis?

 6. React with creativity

-The Coronavirus pandemic is hitting hotels around the world very hard with many hotels which are forced to close their doors for an unpredictable period of time.
+The Coronavirus pandemic is hitting hotels around the world very hard with many hotels that are forced to close their doors for an unpredictable period of time.
 However, some hotels are becoming quite creative in fighting the situation.
 For example, the German hotel chain Dorint is offering their rooms to be turned into hospital space while many other hotels turned their rooms into home office spaces.
 Does your hotel offer a restaurant?
 Then you might consider offering a delivery service during the pandemic to keep your F&B business running.

 7. Stay up-to-date